 At INR 91,000 retail this lens might feel expensive But is still cheaper compared to the equivalent canon lens.
 The Image quality, performance and build quality along with the added light capturing ability at f1.4 makes this a solid choice for amateur or professional landscape photography.

-You can use the quick links above to shop for this lens.
+You can use the quick link below to shop for this lens.

 The Sigma 85mm 1.4 DG HSM Art is the latest addition to the world renowned Sigma Global Vision Line.
 Designed and engineered for unparalleled image quality, the Sigma 85mm 1.4 Art employs a completely new optical design and premium components.
 2 FLD (performance equal to fluorite) glass elements and 1 element boasting a high rate of anomalous partial dispersion and high refraction achieve a class leading level of performance.
 The highly anticipated 85mm 1.4 Art is an ideal lens for a variety of photographic subjects, particularly portrait photography, both in-studio and on-location.Read More